giftos1/CP3402-CMS-Practicals/Prac07- Weekly Journal.md

 7 hours

 ## Content Insights
-I learnt how to use echo, which displays strings,values and characters.
-Creating functions with parameters and calling the return values in php language was also great to do.
-I also learnt how to use conditional statements such as if/else and both while and for loops in php code and how each file has to be saved with the php extension, failure in which no effect will take place.
+- I learnt how to use echo, which displays strings,values and characters.
+- Creating functions with parameters and calling the return values in php language was also great to do.(created a function that calculates the sum of numbers)
+- I learnt how to use conditional statements such as if/else and both while and for loops in php code and how each file has to be saved with the php extension, failure in which no effect will take place.

 ## Career/Employability/Learning Insights
-I learnt how to develop websites through using php codes which I may be required to know in an Industry later in my career.
+- I learnt how to develop websites through using php codes which I may be required to know in an Industry later in my career.
-I also learnt that, php isnt very different from java.
+- I also learnt that, php isnt very different from java.
 Having a basic knowledge of a programming language like java helps one to learn and understand how to code using php.